Flexinit/presta_workflow_microservices/README.md

 This API Has Two Microservices.
-The main microservice is Workflow-Automator and listens on port 8081 The ApprovalInitiator which listens on port 8090 Microservice Receives Approral responses when an Approval is made from
+The main microservice is Workflow-Automator and listens on port 8081 The ApprovalInitiator which listens on port 8090 Microservice Receives Approral responses when an Approval is made and is printed on the Console Log

 This API is built based on the technical question No. 1 whose problem statement is to implement a solution that manages Approval Work Flows in a Maker-Checker set up.